Top of the Stack: Best-Selling CGC Comic Titles by Decade (Jan 28–Feb 10, 2026)

 Strange Mysteries (1951-1955) #12 (1953)

-🕷️ 1960s — Silver Age Marvel stays the centre of gravity
+🕷️ 1960s — Silver Age Marvel stays stacked and predictable

 Top 5 titles by volume